Got a class action lawsuit postcard in the mail, and wondering are class action lawsuits worth it? I give you real examples, plus explain the process.

 If you’re like me, then you’ve received one of those postcard notes in the mail (aka, a class action lawsuit settlement notice, or a class notice) about a product or service you remember buying in the past.

-These will either say that a set of lawyers are filing a class action lawsuit that you may be eligible for, OR, they already settled out of court with a company and they think you may be eligible to receive some of the payment.
+These will either say that a set of lawyers are filing a class action lawsuit with a potential award that you may be eligible for, OR, they already settled out of court with a company and they think you may be eligible to receive some of the payment.

 And you might be wondering if getting involved with a class action lawsuit is worth it or not.